 BEST PHOTO SPOTS IN AUCKLAND CBD & HARBOUR:

 Near Britomart Station, you can find these fairy lights, so they’re an easy detour if you’re going into the city.
 I really love the way the vibrant skyscrapers and twinkling fairy lights mix together, giving this hard-working city a magical glow amidst the commuters and roadworks.
 Definitely one of the best photo spots in Auckland after dark!

 2. AUCKLAND SKY TOWER

-I was pretty confident that I WOULDN’T end up listing this as a photo spot before I visited, however, I ended up pleasantly surprised!
-Viewing platforms are often hard to get good photos due to barriers, misty windows or terrible inside lighting.
-Plus the fact that a viewing platform often is in the most prominent sight in the city, and thus WON’T be in your shot haha.
+I was pretty confident that I WOULDN’T end up listing this as a photo spot before I visited; however, I was pleasantly surprised!
+Viewing platforms often make it complicated to get good photos due to barriers, misty windows or terrible inside lighting.
+Plus, a viewing platform is often in the city’s most prominent sight, and thus WON’T be in your shot, haha.

 Okay, so the windows were tinted, and the lights did reflect in the shot, but I still think it’s one of the coolest Auckland Instagram spots.
 And it’s cool that you can see Rangitoto or the Waitakeres in the distance too!

-My best tip for visiting the Auckland Sky Tower is to visit over sunset – this way you get to see the city in daylight AND night within your one hour ticket window.
+My best tip for visiting the Auckland Sky Tower is to stay over sunset – this way, you get to see the city in daylight AND at night within your one-hour ticket window.
 Both my photos were taken within around 30 minutes of each other!

 Walk along the pathway from Auckland Harbour to see some more potential photography locations.
 I thought this red pathway with the city buildings behind and the little blue wooden hut thingymajig could make for a good shot.
 What do you reckon?